We may receive compensation when you click on links to products from our partners.

 For those looking to change their career and have thought about consulting, now may be the time for this hot career.
 Consulting firms generally look for subject matter expertise as well as project/program management skills when considering mid-career hires who don’t have consulting experience.

-There are several ways you can approach consulting as a career alternative – as an independent (working as a contractor for a consulting firm or directly for a client) or as a direct employee of a consulting firm.
-I’ll review leads for both alternatives and some very high level pros and cons for each.
+There are several ways you can approach consulting as a career alternative – as an independent (working as a review leads for both alternatives and some very high-level pros and cons for each.

-- Capco – The site provides company background, recruitment events (none are scheduled at the moment) and job search.
+- Capco – The site provides company background, recruitment events (none are scheduled at the moment), and job searches.
 If you click “apply for a job with us” you can submit your resume/cv.

-- Consulting/Freelance – Extensive About.com website which provides resources for independent consultants and freelancers.
-Site includes a wide range of information on how to get started, what you need (rates, taxes, contracts, etc.).
+- Consulting/Freelance – This website provides resources for independent consultants and freelancers.
+The site includes a wide range of information on how to get started, and what you need (rates, taxes, contracts, etc.).
 This is an excellent resource for those who are just getting started in freelancing as well as already established freelancers

 How can you take your skills and expertise and package it to become a successful consultant?
 There are proven time-tested principles, strategies, tactics and best-practices